 Earlier in the Family Code was written that the guardianship can give permission to sell a house or apartment, which belongs to including a child only if the child will remain eligible for housing.

-Related article: State revives youth program constructionNow, the deputies decided to formulate it differently.
+Related article: Parliament legalizes responsibility for squatting on the groundNow, the deputies decided to formulate it differently.
 Guardianship authorities may deny permission to sell the housing only in cases where:

 a) the mother and / or the child's father, who applied for a permit, are deprived of parental rights;